 - Repetitive attendance or teaching of the same course

-- Attending committee meetings or general business meetings of just any organization
+- Attending committee meetings or general business meetings of organizations not directly related to engineering

-PDH Credit Requirements: During the two-year license period, a licensee must obtain 30 PDHs.
+PDH Credit Requirements: A licensee must obtain 30 PDHs within the two-year licensure period.

-PDH Carryover: If a licensee exceeds 30 PDHs during the two-year license period, up to 15 PDHs may be carried over into the next license period.
-The licensee must retain sufficient records to establish all of the PDH credits to prove the carryover.
+PDH Carryover: If a licensee exceeds 30 PDHs during the two-year licensure period, up to 15 PDHs may be carried over into the next license period.
+The licensee must retain documentation sufficient to establish all of the PDH credits to prove the carryover.

-College/Unit Semester/Quarter Hour Credit for Engineering courses: To qualify for PDH credit, a course must be regularly scheduled and testing with a passing grade is required.
+College/Unit Semester/Quarter Hour Credit for Engineering courses: To qualify for PDH credit, a course must be accredited, offered on the class schedule, have a final exam, and a passing grade is required.

-One quarter hour generally consists of 10 class meetings of 50-55 minutes duration.
-It is assumed that generally twice as much study time is required as class contact time, therefore one quarter hour is equal to 30 PDHs.
+One quarter hour consists of 10 class meetings of 50-55 minutes.
+Because study time takes twice as much time as class time, one quarter hour is equal to 30 PDHs.

 Other Courses and PDH Activities: Other qualifying courses, seminars, corporate-sponsored educational activities, programs and activities provide one PDH credit for each contact hour.
 Participation in professional technical presentations made at meetings, conventions or conferences also earns a credit for each hour of attendance.
 It is not intended that these courses/activities be undertaken in private, such as a videotaped program in one's home, but rather be conducted in a group.
 A correspondence course should require the participant to show evidence of achievement and completion and/or a final graded test.